dinhthi12/5-year-challenge/src/exercises/Exercises.md

 Lesson 31: Given a positive integer n.
 Check if n is prime or not

-Lesson 32: Given a positive integer n.
+---(DONE)---Lesson 32: Given a positive integer n.
 Check if n is a perfect square number or not

 Lesson 33: Calculate S(n) = CanBac2(2+CanBac2(2+….+CanBac2(2 + CanBac2(2)))) with n radical signs